IKKUengine/CO2InnO-H2-CHP-Demonstrator/README.md

 a simulation model is being developed.
 This model depicts the energy system with its subsystems and enables to simulate different load profiles and operating strategies.

+For more information please visit: https://co2inno.com/ or visit our homepage

 ## Task of the project:

 The work includes the development of a simulation model that maps the operating characteristics of a hydrogen-based energy system.